Beth Moore

 Wanda Elizabeth "Beth" Moore (born Wanda Elizabeth Green, June 16, 1957) is an American Anglican evangelist, author, and Bible teacher.
-She is president of Living Proof Ministries, a Christian organization she founded in 1994 to teach women to know and love Jesus through the study of Scripture.
+She is president of Living Proof Ministries, a Christian organization she founded in 1994 to teach women.
 Living Proof Ministries is based in Houston, Texas.
-Moore is "arguably the most prominent white evangelical woman in America," speaks at arena events and has sold millions of books.
+Moore, who is "arguably the most prominent white evangelical woman in America", speaks at arena events and has sold millions of books.

-The ministry, in conjunction with LifeWay Christian Resources, conducted more than a dozen conferences, known as "Living Proof Live", around the United States annually.
-Travis Cottrell lead worship at the conferences.
-From 2007 to 2011, Moore, Kay Arthur, and Priscilla Shirer collaborated on a LifeWay weekend conference, "Deeper Still: The Event".
-Moore teaches through her radio show, Living Proof with Beth Moore, and on her YouTube channel of the same name.
+In conjunction with Lifeway Christian Resources, Living Proof Ministries conducted more than a dozen "Living Proof Live" conferences around the United States annually, with Travis Cottrell leading worship.
+From 2007 to 2011, Moore, Kay Arthur, and Priscilla Shirer collaborated on a LifeWay weekend conference known as "Deeper Still: The Event".
+While Living Proof Ministries no longer works in conjunction with Lifeway, Moore continues to teach through live events and a podcast/radio show called Living Proof with Beth Moore, as well as on her YouTube channel of the same name.

-Moore writes books and produces video resources based on the Bible studies that she conducts at the Living Proof Live conferences.

-She has taught at conferences for women Ireland, England, Singapore, the Philippines, Puerto Rico, and India.
+Moore continues to write books and produces video resources based on the Bible studies that she conducts at the Living Proof Live conferences, although today they are published through Living Proof Ministries rather than Lifeway Christian Resources.
+She has taught at conferences for women in Ireland, England, Singapore, the Philippines, Puerto Rico, and India.

-She and husband, Keith, joined the Anglican Church in North America in 2021.
+Moore and her husband, Keith, joined the Anglican Church in North America in 2021.

 Early life and education

-Born in Green Bay, Wisconsin, and raised in Arkadelphia, Arkansas, where her father owned a cinema house, Moore is the fourth of five children, all of whom worked at the cinema from a young age.
+Born in Green Bay, Wisconsin, and raised in Arkadelphia, Arkansas, where her father owned a cinema house.
+Moore is the fourth of five children, all of whom worked at the cinema from a young age.

-Moore was raised in the Southern Baptist Church, regularly attending three times a week.
-Church was a safe place for Moore as she was growing up, and was the place where she could escape the sexual abuse she experienced at home.
+Moore was raised in the Southern Baptist Church and regularly attended as a child three times each week.
+She has often referenced that church was a safe place for her as she was growing up and was the place where she could escape the sexual abuse she experienced at home.

-Moore holds a degree in political science from Southwest Texas State University, where she pledged and was initiated into Chi Omega.
+She earned a Bachelor of Arts degree in political science at Texas State University, where she pledged and was initiated into Chi Omega.

 Personal life

-Moore and husband, Keith, married in 1978.
-Keith came from a Catholic family and continued his father's plumbing business.
+Moore and her husband, Keith, married in 1978.
+Keith, who was raised in a Catholic family, continued his father's plumbing business.
 They have two daughters, Amanda and Melissa.
 Both daughters, along with son-in-law Curtis Jones, work with their mother at Living Proof Ministries.

-Moore and her husband attend an Anglican Church in Spring, Texas.
+Moore and her husband attend an Anglican church in Spring, Texas.